Parkinson's Disease and Movement Disorders Center

 The Center fosters a multi-disciplinary team approach to provide the highest quality care to patients.
 The core team includes:

-- two movement disorder physicians - Drs.
-Hauser and Burke,
+- two movement disorder physicians - Dr. Hauser and Dr. Burke,

 - a physician assistant - Ms. Tehan,

 The mission of the Center is to advance patient care and research in Parkinson's disease and other movement disorders.
 The Center emphasizes clinical research, testing new medical and surgical treatments, in order to utilize this knowledge to provide cutting edge care to patients, to serve as an international leader in the advancement of disease management, and to educate students, residents, and other physicians.